skovy/skovy.dev/content/blog/jscodeshift/index.md

 However, this is now producing invalid code because `faMinusCircle` is not defined.

 ## Adding an import

+To make this example complete, there's needs to be an import for the newly defined `faMinusCircle` icon.
+Let's expand on the existing sample.

 ```typescript{9,28-34}
 import { Transform } from "jscodeshift";